 Immediately after birth most babies are in a quiet, alert state and eager to nurse.
 Early initiation of feeding after birth is important for mom and baby.
 Click here to read more.

 Keeping your baby with you throughout your hospital stay (“rooming in”) has many benefits for you and your baby, especially for breastfeeding.
+Consider bringing a support person to help care for your baby when you are tired.
 Click here to read more.

 The Importance of Exclusive Breastfeeding in the First Week of Life